sunderedsystems/s5e.sunderedsystems.com/docs/choosing-a-class-core-features.md

 ### Bard: Inspiration

+- The bard has a pool of inspiration equal to their proficiency (and cannot exceed this maximum)
+- This pool of inspiration recharges at the same rate as Source.
-- The bard has a number of inspiration equal to their proficiency.
-They can use one this inspiration to impose advantage or disadvantage on one check they can see within 60ft.
-This pool of inspiration recharges at the same rate as Source.
+- Spend one inspiration to impose advantage or disadvantage on one check they can see or hear within 60ft, or
+- Grant inspiration to a target within 60ft
+- A target's granted inspiration **cannot** receive another until they have used their current inspiration.

 ---